 I created this recipe for my client, GO VEGGIE.
 Thank you for supporting the brands that keep me inspired in the kitchen.

 I’ve seen variations of party pretzels like these floating around for a while now, but I never got around to trying them out until now.
-You guys?
+You guys.
 Stop everything you’re doing and make these right now.

 I’m not joking.
 They taste almost exactly like pizza combos, which are one of my favorite guilty-pleasure snacks, but they don’t have any of the questionable ingredients that you’re likely to find in food purchased at the gas station.

-I first made these parmesan-herb party pretzels thinking they’d be great for tailgating, but they’d work for pretty much all of your snacking needs.
+I first made these seasoned pretzels thinking they’d be great for tailgating, but they’d work for pretty much all of your snacking needs.

 Finally, bake the pretzels at 200F for about 20 minutes.
 This will get the pretzels extra toasty as well as toast the spices and help them stick to the pretzels.
 Let the pretzels cool before serving – don’t worry, it only takes a few minutes.